Brian Treece, Ed.D.

 A lifelong resident of Findlay, Genna left journalism to serve the community through the Foundation.
 She was previously an on-air news reporter for 1330 WFIN/100.5 WKXA/106.3 The Fox and a reporter for The Courier in Findlay.

 Genna graduated from Liberty-Benton High School in 2010 and the University of Findlay in 2013 where she was recognized as Outstanding Journalism Student of the Year.
 She received her Master of Arts in public relations from Kent State University in 2018.
 She serves on the Board of Trustees for Habitat for Humanity of Findlay/Hancock County.
 Genna is a member of the Findlay Kiwanis Club, the Public Relations Society of America Northwest Ohio Chapter and the Hancock Leadership Alumni Association.
-She and her husband reside in Rawson.
+She lives with her husband and daughter in Rawson.